-The CFTC cooperates with foreign regulatory and enforcement authorities through formal Memoranda of Understanding (MOUs) and other arrangements to combat cross-border fraud and other illegal practices that could harm customers or threaten market integrity.
+The CFTC cooperates with authorities through formal Memoranda of Understanding (MOUs) and other cooperative arrangements for enforcement, supervisory, and other purposes.

-Information Sharing for Supervisory, Prudential, and Risk Assessment Purposes and Regulation of Cross-border Futures Activity
+Cooperation for Supervisory, Prudential, and Risk Assessment Purposes

 Information Sharing with U.S. Government Agencies